Nonprofit Payroll Laws: 5 Key Points To Guarantee Compliance

-While nonprofits absolutely should be run like a business in certain ways to ensure that they remain solvent, there are some differences in how payroll laws apply.
-A common question that gets asked about nonprofit organizations is: do nonprofits pay payroll taxes?
+A common question that gets asked is: do nonprofits pay payroll taxes like for-profits?
 The short answer is "yes."
 To clear up any confusion, here are a few of the variations between for-profit and nonprofit organizations related to payroll tax laws.

 Eva is ready to dive into understanding nonprofit payroll laws!